-Can Stem Cell Studies help treat Chronic Obstructive Pulmonary Disease (COPD)?
+Can Stem Cell Therapy help patients with Chronic Obstructive Pulmonary Disease (COPD)?

 - What is COPD?

 Chronic obstructive lung disease (COPD) describes a group of lung conditions (diseases) that make it difficult to empty the air out of the lungs.
 This difficulty can lead to shortness of breath (also called breathlessness) or the feeling of being tired.
 COPD is a word that can be used to describe a person with chronic bronchitis, emphysema or a combination of these.
 COPD is a different condition from asthma, but it can be difficult to distinguish between COPD and chronic asthma.

 - What causes COPD?

 The most common cause of Chronic Obstructive Pulmonary Disease is cigarette smoking, but there are many other causes.
 Inhaling smoke or air pollutants can cause the mucus glands that line the bronchial tubes (bronchi) to produce more mucus than normal, and can cause the walls of the bronchi to thicken and swell (inflame).
 This increase in mucus causes you to cough, frequently resulting in raising mucus (or phlegm).
 COPD can develop if small amounts of these irritants are inhaled over a long period of time or if large amounts are inhaled over a short period of time.